 Nursing Care Plans

-Nursing care management for patients with obesity includes identification of inappropriate behaviors that causes obesity, preparing a diet plan, determining nutritional knowledge, and providing information.
+Nursing care management for patients with obesity includes identification of inappropriate behaviors that cause obesity, preparing a diet plan, determining nutritional knowledge, and providing information.

 - Imbalanced Nutrition: More Than Body Requirements